 NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on final grade.
-If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on final grade.
+If a student chooses not to take the AP Exam, they will earn 0.50 (honors)

+added weight on final grade.

 Aligned with the Common Core State Standards, this course will include activities that support the students' mastery of skills in the areas of literary analysis, elements of writing, and effective language use.
 Listening and speaking skills will also be addressed.
 Students will be expected to read independently, discuss and write about a variety of substantive literary works, spanning multiple genres, focusing on British literature.
 This will include at least three major works, one of which may be required prior to the start of the course.
 Students will use the writing process to complete written works including literary analysis essays and an MLA-format research paper resulting from the individual exploration of a student-selected topic.
 Mechanics instruction will coincide with the revision of student-generated, written responses.
-Grammar units will review, as necessary, previously-taught concepts, with an emphasis on the usage of Standard English in writing and speaking.
-Finally, students will hone speaking and listening skills through a variety of opportunities in whole-class and small-group settings, including at least one presentation.
+Grammar units will review, as necessary, previously-taught concepts, with an emphasis on the usage of Standard English in writing and small-group settings, including at least one presentation.